 Definitive Healthcare to Present at the Raymond James 2023 Institutional Investors Conference

-/EIN News/ -- FRAMINGHAM, Mass., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Definitive Healthcare Corp. (“Definitive Healthcare”) (Nasdaq: DH), an industry leader in healthcare commercial intelligence, today announced that its Chief Financial Officer, Rick Booth, will present at the Raymond James 2023 Institutional Investors Conference.
+FRAMINGHAM, Mass., Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Definitive Healthcare Corp. ("Definitive Healthcare") DH, an industry leader in healthcare commercial intelligence, today announced that its Chief Financial Officer, Rick Booth, will present at the Raymond James 2023 Institutional Investors Conference.

 The Definitive Healthcare presentation is scheduled for Tuesday, March 7, 2023, at 2:50 p.m.
 Eastern Time.
 A live webcast of the presentation will be available on the Events page of the Definitive Healthcare investor relations website at https://ir.definitivehc.com/.
 A replay of the webcast will also be available for a limited time.